Liver Cancer: What to Know

 What increases the risk?

-Being exposed to aflatoxins.
-These are substances made by certain types of mold that grow on food products, such as corn and peanuts.
+- You're exposed to aflatoxins.
+These are made by certain types of mold that grow on food products, such as corn and peanuts.

 What are the signs or symptoms?

-In some cases, there are few or no symptoms early on.
-As the disease grows, spreads, or gets worse (
+In some cases, there are few or no early symptoms.
+As the disease grows, spreads, or gets worse, symptoms may include:- Weight loss that can't be explained.

-Hypercalcemia.
-This is high calcium levels in the blood, which may cause weakness, constipation, or confusion.
+- Hypercalcemia.
+This is high calcium levels in the blood, which may cause:

-Hypoglycemia.
-This is low blood sugar, which may cause tiredness, confusion, and sweating.
+- Hypoglycemia.
+This is low blood sugar, which may cause:

-High cholesterol.
-This is when your blood has high levels of a fatlike substance.
+- High cholesterol.
+This is when your blood has high levels of fat.

 How is this diagnosed?

-This condition is diagnosed with a medical history and physical exam.
-You may also have tests, including:
+Liver cancer is diagnosed with a medical history and physical exam.
+You may also have tests, including:- Blood tests.

 How is this treated?

-Resection.
-This is surgery to remove the tumor.
-Sometimes, the entire liver is removed and replaced with a healthy liver (liver transplant).
+- Sometimes surgery is done to remove the bad liver and replace it with a healthy liver from a donor (liver transplant).

-Taking part in clinical trials, if new or experimental treatments are effective.
+- Taking part in clinical trials.
+This is an option if new or experimental treatments are effective.

 Follow these instructions at home: